 Just the solid, consistent demand which more than a century of global branding has built.
-Plus the slow magic of oak barrels...stored in a Scottish warehouse...
+Plus the slow magic of oak barrels...stored in Scottish warehouses...

 ...giving the malt or grain spirit they contain those complex flavours of vanilla, heather and toffee loved by whisky drinkers the world over.

 Past performance is no guarantee of future returns of course.
 Within these average trends, prices and gains have fluctuated.

 Since 1978, three-year old whisky has been worth less than it cost when first made a total of 12 times once you allow for the trading and storage fees.